apjanke/apjanke-blog-jekyll/_posts/2019-04-20-matlab-string-representation-is-a-mess.md

 And they don’t support the relational operations that most Matlab types do. `==`, `<`, and `>` don’t work at all for cellstrs.
 And for charvecs, they operate on the individual `char` elements instead of the entire string.
 So you can’t compare chars or cellstrs using `==` and friends; instead you have to use the special `strcmp`.
 And you can’t concatenate single charvec strings with `[...]` to produce an array of strings.
 This means you can’t use polymorphic code to write functions that could accept either strings or numbers; you have to write special-case code for string inputs.

 A cellstr is not a distinct Matlab type: it is actually a `cell` that contains charvecs in each of its elements.
 This means there’s nothing to prevent you from assigning or concatenating something besides a charvec into one of the cells, silently making the array no longer a valid cellstr.
 And to test whether an array is a cellstr, like `iscellstr()` does, it can’t just look at the type of the array; it has to go through and check the type and size of each cell’s contents.
 That introduces some overhead.

+Charvecs also have a weird discontinuity at the empty string case: In general, a charvec represents an N-character-long string as a 1-by-N `char` array.
+Except for empty strings, which are usually represented by a 0-by-0 array instead of a 1-by-0 array.

 ## What’s wrong with 2-D char arrays?